 Napoli - Not Bad (12 July)

 By the way, girls, a native of Naples is a Neapolitan, not Napoleon and certainly not Nepalese.
+I know this doesn't explain why Dutch are called Dutch.

-Amalfi Coast (13 July)
+Amalfi Coast - Brilliant (13 July)

 So we headed to the safest and easiest one - Amalfi.

 No archeologist, no dentist required.
-It was Flixbus to Salerno and then one-hour ferry to the shores of Amalfi.
+It was Flixbus to Salerno and then one-hour quick ferry to the shores of Amalfi.
 Man, what a lovely, postcard-pretty place, this Amalfi Coast.
 The dramatic backdrop and setting were straight out of a fairy tale.
 No words will do it justice.
 It's Italy at its breathless best.

 Flying Home (14 July)